Hyaluronan is effective in treating chronic lung disease

-Category: Environment Hits: 3Researchers found that inhaling unfragmented hyaluronan improves lung function in patients suffering from severe exacerbation of chronic obstructive pulmonary disease (COPD).
+Category: Environment Hits: 4Researchers found that inhaling unfragmented hyaluronan improves lung function in patients suffering from severe exacerbation of chronic obstructive pulmonary disease (COPD).
 Hyaluronan, a sugar secreted by living tissue that acts as a scaffold for cells, is also used in cosmetics as a skin moisturizer and as a nasal spray to moisturize lung airways.
 Utilized as a treatment, hyaluronan decreased the number of days in the hospital.

 Read more https://www.sciencedaily.com/releases/2021/02/210201115939.htm